shifatzaman/MessingSystem/README.md

 ## Note
 1. dotnet ef is not included with .NET SDK anymore.
 Run dotnet tool install --global dotnet-ef in CLI to install the tool globally before running ef related commands.

+ChangeLog 06/10
+1. Added edit and delete option in inventory
+2. Added option to set unit price while adding bazar entry (unit price of inventory will be updated based on average value)
+3. Added delete option for bazar.
+Deleting bazar item will remove that item's quantity from inventory.